gtalon00/Charcuter-Cheese/README.md

 ### MVP/PostMVP

 #### MVP
-- use two airtable apis, one for data and another for user input.
+- use two airtable endpoints, one for cheese data and another for user input.
-- have open section for user suggestions on cheeses
+- have a creation form section for user suggestions on charcuterie bord construction
-- have at least three different webpages pages
+- have at least three different Views/Routes

 #### PostMVP
-- utilize three js
+- utilize three.js
 - make cheese loading icons

 ## Project Schedule